Viruses, malware and phishing alerts

 A new malware threat has emerged that is being called "Beta Bot".
-This malware is disgusing itself as a "User Account Control" Windows update pop-up box.
+This malware is disguising itself as a "User Account Control" Windows update pop-up box.
 DO NOT CLICK YES TO INSTALL!

 "Pintsized" MAC Trojan

 A new malware trojan has been discovered by the name of Pintsized.
 The new trojan is able to bypass the built-in firewall in OS X Lion (10.7) and Mountain Lion (10.8) through a security flaw.
 The trojan isn't wide spread yet, so the best way to protect your computer is to only go to trusted websites.
-Do not download or install any files or installers from untrusted sources.
+Do not download or install any files or installers from sources that are not trusted.
 This security flaw will be patched by Apple and be included in an update from them.